Txetxu Rojo: Coaching career

 In 1982, aged 35, Rojo retired as a footballer and began a coaching career – a testimonial match was held in his honour, with Athletic Bilbao hosting the England national team.
-His first managerial experience would be with the former's reserves, and he was promoted to first-team duties early into the 1989–90 campaign, being sacked at its conclusion.
+His first managerial experience would be with the former's reserves, and he was promoted to first-team duties early into the 1989–90 campaign, being dismissed at its conclusion.

-After a four-year spell at RC Celta de Vigo from 1991 to 1994, achieving promotion to the top level in his second season, Rojo returned to the second division for the next three years, coaching CA Osasuna and UE Lleida.
-For 1997–98 he was appointed at UD Salamanca, helping the modest club retain its first division status, and the following season he joined Real Zaragoza, leading them to the fourth place in 2000 – but failed to qualify for the UEFA Champions League because of a controversial decision to instead award their place to Real Madrid, winners of the 1999–2000 UEFA Champions League.
+After a four-year spell at Celta de Vigo, achieving promotion to the top flight in his second season as champions, and also leading the side to the domestic cup final in 1994, Rojo returned to Segunda División and stayed there the next three seasons, in charge of Osasuna and Lleida.
+For 1997–98 he was appointed at Salamanca, helping the modest club to retain its first-division status, and the following season he joined Real Zaragoza, leading them to fourth position in 2000 but failing to qualify for the UEFA Champions League because of a controversial decision to instead award their place to Real Madrid, winners of the continental tournament.

-Rojo returned to Bilbao for one season, but moved back to Zaragoza for another season and then left again, being replaced by Luis Costa on 22 January 2002 after a 4–2 away loss against Sevilla FC, and ultimately being relegated from the top level.
-He then took a sabbatical year, subsequently joining Rayo Vallecano in division two and again dropping down a tier.
+Rojo returned to the San Mamés Stadium for 2000–01, but moved back to Zaragoza the following campaign, being replaced by Luis Costa on 22 January 2002 after a 4–2 away loss against Sevilla, and ultimately being relegated from the top tier.
+He then took a sabbatical year, subsequently joining Rayo Vallecano in division two and again dropping down a league.

 Personal life and death

-Rojo died on 23 December 2022, at the age of 75, in Leioa, Biscay.
+Rojo died on 23 December 2022 at the age of 75, in Leioa.
 Athletic Bilbao released the following statement upon his death:

 "There are not enough words in the world to describe Txetxu Rojo and what he means for our Club.
 Those who enjoyed his unique style on the left wing for 17 seasons will remember the amazing runs, the surgical and unexpected passes, exquisite controls, beautiful goals, but, above all, the aura of an inimitable footballer, an artist, a creator of beauty, perhaps lacking in the brawn of other Athletic legends, but nonetheless possessing the enormous heart of a Lion.

 Although Txetxu's heart has stopped beating in his mortal body, it will continue to beat forever in the hearts of our fans."

+Rojo was given the nickname the "Mozart of football" by composer Carmelo Bernaola.